+When it comes to sharing information on a job application, there are some questions that should be off-limits.
 Employers should be aware that there are quite a few illegal job application questions that could lead to legal troubles and lawsuits.
-It’s important for employers familiarize themselves with the types of questions that can legally be asked on an application in order to avoid employment discrimination.
+Employers should familiarize themselves with the types of questions that can legally be asked on an application in order to avoid employment discrimination.

 Disabilities and Medical Conditions

 Job applications cannot have any questions related to disabilities and physical traits.
 The Americans with Disabilities Act (ADA) prohibits any inquiries about past or current health problems and medical conditions.
 Even asking for the individual’s height and weight have been found to violate the law in certain situations that discriminate against certain demographic groups.